lozzd/Nagdash/README.md

 * A big screen to show Nagdash off

 ## Installation/configuration
-1. Download/clone the repo into an appropriate folder either in your webservers directory or symlinked to it
+1. Download/clone the repo into an appropriate folder either in your webservers directory or symlinked to it.
+Make sure to point the DocumentRoot to the `htdocs` folder.
 2. Move config.php.example to config.php, edit with your favourite editor and add your Nagios host(s) to the Nagios hosts array. (see screenshot above)
 3. Load index.php in your browser and if all goes well, you will see your Nagios installation come to life, and refresh every 20 seconds.
 4. Reward yourself with a refreshing beverage.

 ## Advanced configuration